-- The installation of the ball mill was completed and the mechanical assembly finalized, cold commissioning of the ball mill was successfully completed. - Progressed the cyanidation tanks foundations and installation of the tanks and the agitators.
+- The cold commissioning of the ball mill was successfully completed and hot commissioning of the ball mill utilizing waste rock is currently underway. - Completed the cyanidation (leach) tanks foundations and installation of the tanks and the agitators.
 Started on completing the piping installation across the processing facility as well as continuing with the installation of electrical and instrument cabling.
-Commissioning work started on tank agitators. - Electrowinning department assembly has been finalized and water testing is underway. - The analytical laboratory has been completed and is being commissioned prior to certification.
-Grade Control samples are being assayed there. - Commissioning of the major parts of the process plant using waste rock is planned to start in mid-July.
+Commissioning work started on tank agitators.

+- Installation of all major processing equipment completed.
+Currently installing lighting and comprehensive ventilation system.
+Additional boilers and heating systems installed. - Electrowinning department assembly has been finalized and water testing and commissioning completed.
+Further commissioning work is planned for Q4. - The analytical laboratory has been completed and is being commissioned prior to applying for certification.
+Grade Control samples are being assayed there.